ptandler/vuepress-theme-single-page-sections/README.md

 ```

 The `sidebarImage` is optional.
 If defined, this image is included in the sidebar above the navigation links.
 In the mobil version, it is included in the navbar instead, as the sidebar is hidden then.

-## Example

-In the [`example` directory](./example/README.md), there is a simple sample project.

-You can see this live at https://ptandler.github.io/vuepress-theme-single-page-sections/